 Mushroom production is a growing business globally.
-As the demand is increasing for the last few years farmers are getting inspiring profits from this product.
+As the demand has been increasing for the last few years farmers are getting inspiring profits from this product.
 In addition, mushroom cultivation is a matter of practice and technical knowledge with a high value of return in a short time.

 Mushroom production has some key raw materials to get good yields.
 However, the major essential three raw materials are spawn, compost, and casing soil.
 And you can start this type of mushroom farming on a small-scale basis.
 Even you can start from your backyard or home.